Tracking Battery Life with Memfault

 The same goes for a device that is reporting data for long periods while connected to a charger.
 It might report 100% for 3 days, and these calculations should not be taken into account when determining battery life calculations for a fleet of devices.

-Sending Current Battery Charge Level Sporadically
+Sending Battery State of Charge Sporadically

 Firmware could be configured to send up battery life information at a non-standard interval.
 It may be whenever it connects to Wi-Fi, when it's within Bluetooth range of a cell phone, or when it's asked by a remote server for information.